eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Minimum 1 year of experience delivering an operational Big Data solution using one or more of the following technologies: Hadoop, HortonWorks, Cloudera, Cassandra
 	- Minimum 1 year of experience throughout the SDLC of a Hadoop implementation technologies including HortonWorks, Cloudera, Hive, Pig, MapReduce
 	- Minimum 1 year of experience throughout the SDLC of a HortonWorks, Cloudera, Cassandra / Hbase implementation
-	- Minimum of a Bachelor’s Degree or 3 years IT/Programming experience
+	- Minimum of a Bachelor's Degree or 3 years IT/Programming experience
 	- Minimum 1 year of experience developing REST web services
 	- Industry experience (financial services, resources, healthcare, government, products, communications, high tech)
 	- Experience leading teams